 There are so many hikes near Leavenworth that you’ll want to make sure you save enough time for one.
-Depending on your expertise level and how long you feel like hiking, there are several to choose from during your 3 days in Leavenworth.
-Make sure to bring hiking essentials such as a water bottle and hiking backpack on one of the most active things to do near Leavenworth.
+Depending on your expertise level and how long you feel like hiking, there are several to choose from during your three days in Leavenworth.
+Bring hiking essentials such as a water bottle and hiking backpack on one of the most active things to do near Leavenworth.

-This is one of the more popular hikes near Leavenworth, so make sure to start early.
-You’ll be competing with not only people staying for a weekend in Leavenworth but also those doing a day trip to Leavenworth for this hike.
+This is one of the more popular hikes near Leavenworth, so start early.
+You’ll be competing with people staying for a weekend in Leavenworth and those doing a day trip to Leavenworth for this hike.
 You’ll need an NW Forest Pass to park here, or you can pay a daily fee of $5.

 Icicle Gorge Trail

-If that hike sounds a bit too challenging for you, Icicle Gorge Nature Loop is another great hike near Leavenworth.
+If that hike sounds a bit too challenging for you, Icicle Gorge Nature Loop is another great hike near Leavenworth, an easier Washington hike.
 The loop is only 4.2 miles round trip with a 150 feet elevation.
 This is one of the most scenic things to do around Leavenworth if you don’t mind getting exercise while doing it.

 While it’s still a good workout, it’s much easier for hikers of any level to do.
-You’ll have beautiful views of the river, and many bird-watchers also frequent this area.
+You’ll have beautiful river views, and many bird-watchers also frequent this area.